hdu-hh/Covid19_CQSI_Plan/README.md

 ## Herd-Immunization

-The virus is very infectious and already so wide-spread that experts agree, that at least 70% of the population will be infected until **"herd immunization" will stop the infection rate**.
+The virus is very infectious and already so wide-spread that experts agree, that at least 70% of the population will be infected until **"[herd immunity](https://en.wikipedia.org/wiki/Herd_immunity)" will stop the infection rate**.

 ### Alternatives

-If herd-immunization is currently the only way to stop Covid-19 from doing more harm then the current alternatives have to be evaluated:
+The current alternatives have to be evaluated:

 #### Uncontrolled Spreading